Terrace Tree Information

 - Damaging sidewalk or curb

-- Dead or dying (determination of City Forester)
+- Dead or dying (determination of City Arborist)

-- At request of abutting property owner (City Forester approval)
+- At request of abutting property owner (City Arborist approval)

 - Only city crews or contractors under contract to the city will cut trees on street terraces, in parks or on any land under city control.